 “Yeah, but I only have two things due tomorrow.
-Read the next chapter in my World History and Geography textbook for a quiz; I already did that because I’m keeping a chapter ahead in that class.
+First, read the next chapter in my World History and Geography textbook for a quiz tomorrow; I already did that because I’m keeping a chapter ahead in that class.
 All I’ll have to do is skim over the material just before class.
 I had a short story to read for English 1, then fix a bunch of errors and typos and turn it in.
 I finished that during class.
 It was easy.

 “For Wednesday, I’m ahead in geometry, and I’ve done all the problems, and I turned them in on Blackboard.
 The only other thing I have is to read the assigned chapter in Living Earth and answer the questions at the end.

 We pulled into one of the parking lots near the Contra Costa Family Court.
 I had a county permit sticker on my windshield, so parking would be free.
-I found a space and pulled in.
+I found a space and parked.

 “We’re early.
 Would you like something to drink?”

-“Let’s put your backpack in the storage space so it won’t be a temptation for someone to break in.”
+“Let’s put your backpack in the storage space so it won’t be a temptation for someone to break in to my car.”